TheEquus/WPICTF2020/WeebRadio/writeup.md

 Now we need another piece of important information from the hint, **August 14**, or more accurately, **8/14**.

 Just googling "8/14" and relating it to signals results in [eight-to-fourteen modulation](https://en.wikipedia.org/wiki/Eight-to-fourteen_modulation).
-It essentially turns 8 bit data and encodes it into 14 bits, so to decode out mysterious sequence of 1's and 0's, we simply split it into chunks of 14 bits, and then decode.
+It essentially turns 8 bit data and encodes it into 14 bits, so to decode our mysterious sequence of 1's and 0's, we simply split it into chunks of 14 bits, and then decode.

 Splitting it gives us:
 ```